 By now many Twin Citizens know that dog-friendly patios abound in the metro.
 But when the weather takes a turn for the worse (and let’s face it: Minnesota has a year-round way of keeping us on our toes), we still want to keep those puppers socialized and stimulated.

-- Breweries.
 The only thing that could make MN’s craft-brewery scene more exciting is being able to enjoy those happening taprooms with your pup.
 A number of local breweries welcome your dog indoors in addition to on the patio.
-Sniff out our Indoor Brewery Pass, which gets you a FREE drink at 17 of ’em!

-- Distilleries.
-Minnesota is now home to more than 15 craft distilleries, many of which welcome your pup inside.
+Minnesota is now home to poodles of distilleries, many of which welcome your pup inside.
+Sniff ’em out here.

 And if your pooch prefers indoor options that’ll give him those off-leash feels, we’ve got those too!

 Notice a place we missed?
 Woof at us in the comments or in our Dog-Friendly Twin Cities Facebook Group.

 Sidewalk Dog’s mission is to help dog parents spend more time with their puppers by discovering and sharing activities they can do and places they can go—together!
 Sniff out our award-winning newsletter and Instagram, then join our Dog-Friendly Twin Cities Facebook Group.